OpenTermsArchive/contrib-versions/Spideroak/Terms of Service.md

 All content on SpiderOak is protected by United States and other intellectual property laws.
 You’ll find a few different types of content on our service.

 Your Content.
-You can back up, host, store, and share your own files on SpiderOak, as well as collaborate and communicate with others using tools like Semaphor and SpiderOak Kloak.
+You can back up, host, store, and share your own files on SpiderOak, as well as collaborate and communicate with others using tools like Semaphor and SpiderOak Share.

 The files and other materials you upload to SpiderOak are yours and yours alone.
 You give us permission to use that material solely to do what’s necessary to provide our services, including storing, displaying, reproducing, and distributing the content.